JuliaHealth/ICD_GEMs.jl/docs/src/index.md

 execute_applied_mapping(GEM_I10_I9_dictionary, ["I60-I661", "I670", "I672-I679"])
 ```

+!!! note

-**Note**: All codes must be specified and are returned by the translation utilities without punctuation (no dot before the decimal digits).
+    All codes must be specified and are returned by the translation utilities without punctuation (no dot before the decimal digits).

 ## How to Contribute